Monday, August 19, 2024

 (India is not just a fistful of sand on this earth.
 It is our home which has made crores of us what we are ……”)

 Very moving song.
-And then Captain Raju came back to the green room and briefly shook hands with me and said he is from SS 10 course.
+And then Captain Raju came back to the green room and briefly shook hands with me and said he is from Short Service (SS) 10 course.
 Then he handed over a cordless microphone and requested me to take to stage.

 To my utter horror I found there was no lectern to hold on to for confidence and spread my noting sheets containing the script for my inaugural address.
 My script in my shirt pocket started burning.
 I was facing a crowd of over fifty thousand plus and dozens of TV cameras mounted on jibs seesawing around me.
 I felt myself stark naked in the lime light on the stage with nothing to hold on to.
 Taking out the much wanted script in the given circumstances was foolish.
 Many in the audience I could make out were either appreciating or making fun of my walrus moustaches.😕 May be I was wrong !
 I cursed my DDG for placing me in such catch 22 situation.